ibm-cloud-docs/EventStreams/streaming_cos_sql.md

   - Specify the event format (JSON or AVRO).
   - Specify the optional event size.
   - Create or select a service ID with the correct IAM access policies.
 This service ID is used to create an API key.
-  - Select a Key Protect instance to store the new API key that can be used later by {{site.data.keyword.sqlquery_short}} to run the landing until you stop it again.
+  - Select a {{site.data.keyword.keymanagementservicelong}} instance to store the new API key that can be used later by {{site.data.keyword.sqlquery_short}} to run the landing until you stop it again.
   - Click *Start streaming data* to start the landing.

 ## Step 3.
-Validate stream landing is working
+Validate that streams landing is working
 {: #step5_validate_landing}

-To validate that stream landing is working:
+To validate that streams landing is working:

-  - Verify that the specified prefix in COS get filled with Parquet objects.
+  - Verify that the specified prefix in {{site.data.keyword.cos_short}} is filled with Parquet objects.
-  - In the SQL Query UI you will find a status of all streaming jobs
+  - Check the status of all streaming jobs in the {{site.data.keyword.sqlquery_short}} UI.
-  - The REST API of SQL Query could be used to get the list and the details of running streaming jobs as well.
+  - Alternatively, use the REST API of {{site.data.keyword.sqlquery_short}} to get the list and the details of running streaming jobs.
-  - Beside the topic in Event Stream UI you get information about the active landing as well.
-Using ES the landing configuration could be viewed as well it could be stopped again.
+  - In addition to the topic in the {{site.data.keyword.messagehub}} UI, you also get information about the active landing.
+Using {{site.data.keyword.messagehub}}, you can view and stop the landing configuration.

 For more information, see [Streaming to Cloud Object Storage by using SQL Query](/docs/sql-query?topic=sql-query-kafka-event-streams-landing) in the {{site.data.keyword.sqlquery_short}} documentation.